Gaussian inference for data-driven state-feedback design of nonlinear systems: Problem formulation

 \end{assum} \begin{assum}[\cite{MartinPoly}] An upper\\ bound on the degree of the polynomial matrix $B(x)$ is known. \end{assum} \begin{assum} The disturbances $\tilde{d}_i,i=1,\dots,S,$ are independent and Gaussian $\tilde{d}_{i}\sim\mathcal{N}(0,\sigma^2I)$ with known standard deviation $\sigma$. \end{assum}

-Since information about the rate of variation according to Assumption~\ref{AssBoundDeri} and \ref{AssBoundDegree} is typically not available, \cite{MartinTP1} proposes a validation procedure to obtain reasonable bounds which were already applied in an experimental example.
+Since the information about the rate of variation of $f(x)$ according to Assumption~\ref{AssBoundDeri} is typically not available, \cite{MartinTP1} proposes a validation procedure to obtain reasonable bounds from noisy data, which were already applied in an experimental example.
 Moreover, note that the knowledge of Assumption~\ref{AssBoundDeri} for all $x\in\mathbb{R}^{n_x}$ might be restrictive.
-Thereby, we also consider a local controller synthesis in Section~\ref{SecExtensions}.
-Assumption~\ref{AssNoiseBound} supposes Gaussian noise as common in system identification which differ from the deterministic noise characterization in most recent data-driven robust controller results, e.g., \cite{vanWaarde}.
+Hence, we also consider a local controller synthesis in Section~\ref{SecExtensions}.
+Assumption~\ref{AssNoiseBound} supposes Gaussian noise as common in system identification and which differ from the deterministic noise characterization in most data-driven robust controller results, e.g., \cite{vanWaarde}.